-This class is required for BLA and MLA Track I students, and for MLA Track II students who have not previously taken a course in landscape architectural history.
-The class also fulfills the Group II Renaissance (B.Arch) and Renaissance (M.Arch) Architectural History requirement for architecture students.
+This class is required for BLA and MLA Track I students, and for MLA Track II students who have not previously taken a similar course in landscape architectural history.
+The class also fulfills the "Modern" Architectural History requirement for BArch and MArch students.